• Room 0G.004 - 24 University Square

 Particulars

-Rebecca Bamford earned a BA in Combined Studies in Arts (now renamed Liberal Arts) at Durham University, focusing on German, Philosophy, and Russian Studies, where she was also a member of University College.
+Rebecca Bamford earned four A Levels thanks to her local state comprehensive school, and earned a BA in Combined Studies in Arts (now renamed Liberal Arts) at Durham University, focusing on German, Philosophy, and Russian Studies, where she was also a member of University College.
 She then completed an MA in Philosophy and a PhD in Philosophy at Durham.
 Her doctoral thesis, supervised by Professor David E. Cooper, focused on the relationship between art and truth in Nietzsche's works, and developed a new account of Nietzsche's aestheticism and its ethical, metaphysical, and aesthetic implications.

 Research Focus

-My research focuses on the philosophy of Friedrich Nietzsche, and on 19th century post-Kantian European philosophy.
-I combine this with work on problems at the intersection of ethics, politics, and the sciences.
+My research shows how the history of philosophy can help us respond to contemporary problems.
+I focus on 19th century post-Kantian European philosophy, with particular emphasis on the philosophy of Friedrich Nietzsche.
+I combine this with work on contemporary problems at the intersection of ethics, politics, and the sciences.

 I'm an editorial board member of Nietzsche-Studien, and an executive committee member of the Friedrich Nietzsche Society.